List of Teen Titans (TV series) characters: Argent

-Argent is a female Honorary Titan who first appears in "Calling All Titans".
-Deputized by Starfire while walling off a fractured dam, she is soon attacked and captured by General Immortus and flash-frozen at their headquarters in Paris.
-She is later freed and takes part in the final battle of "Titans Together", briefly seen in the background fighting Johnny Rancid, and is standing near the foreground at the episode's conclusion when the World Titans are summoned to stop Doctor Light.
-Prior to her official appearances in the aforementioned episodes, Argent also appears via cameo in the episode "Lightspeed", briefly displayed on the H.I.V.E.
-Five's computer monitor.
+Argent (voiced by Hynden Walch) is a female Honorary Titan who first appears in "Calling All Titans".
+Deputized by Starfire while walling off a fractured dam, she is soon attacked and captured by General Immortus and flash-frozen at the Brotherhood of Evil's headquarters in Paris.
+She is later freed and takes part in the final battle of "Titans Together", briefly seen in the background fighting Johnny Rancid, and standing near the foreground at the episode's conclusion when the Titans are summoned to stop Doctor Light.